top of page

 In an age where the balance between nature and urban development is increasingly delicate, the concept of the Wildland-Urban Interface (WUI) has never been more pertinent.
 This critical zone, where human structures meet and intermingle with undeveloped wildland, is an ever-expanding frontier in many regions.

 The growth of the WUI presents unique challenges in wildfire management, blending the unpredictability of natural landscapes with the vulnerabilities of human habitation.
-Understanding the dynamics of the WUI is essential for addressing the escalating risks and complexities of wildfires in these areas.
+Understanding the dynamics of the WUI, including effective land management and building codes, is essential for addressing the escalating risks and complexities of wildfires in these areas.

 What is the Wildland-Urban Interface?